 - Numerous prescription drugs, recreational drugs,

-In DTAP Kl, we help to identify the underlying causes of ED with comprehensive testing and offer ways to treat ED.
-For many men, erectile dysfunction is caused or worsened by lifestyle choices.
+In DTAP KL, we help to identify the underlying causes of ED with comprehensive testing and offer ways to treat ED.
+For many men, ED is caused or worsened by lifestyle choices.
 Our clinic emphasises on healthy living and therapeutic lifestyle changes with many treatment options that can help you.

 We also offer extracorporeal Shockwave Therapy (SW Therapy or ESWT) as a non-invasive therapeutic procedure which delivers high-energy sound waves (Shockwaves) to tissues for faster healing.